ericharm/beekeeper_js/readme.md

 **Animation** - Put a reference to your spriteSheet and its descriptor in config/textures.js, and create an animator from lib/animator.js.
 Pass to the animator a reference to the canvas and an object containing your entity's position, an array of sprite names from the descriptor, and the length of the animation in milliseconds.

+**Random Number Generation** - A la dice rolling and coin flipping.

+**Timers** - Entities have a timers object that can be used by calling `entity.timers.addTimer(callback)` and in the callback defining a function the runs now (timer.onStart()), a number of milliseconds for the timer to last (timer.ms), and a function that runs after that many milliseconds (timer.onEnd()).

 ## Inspiration
 --------------
 The architecture of the framework is inspired by the book _[SFML Game Development](https://www.packtpub.com/game-development/sfml-game-development)_ by Jan Haller, Henrik Vogelius Hansson, Artur Moreira.